EmreTopalgokceli/Monte-Carlo-Simulation-for-the-2023-Turkish-Presidential-Election/README.md

 **Conclusion**

 I hope you find this Monte Carlo simulation for the 2023 Turkish Presidential Election to be an interesting and fun project.
-If you have any questions or comments, feel free to reach out to us.
+If you have any questions or comments, feel free to reach out to me.

 Thank you for checking out my project!